larsgson/context-fabric-mcp/README.md

 This starts the MCP (Model Context Protocol) server for use with Claude Desktop or other MCP-compatible clients.

+## Client Demo

+A working client application that uses this server as its backend is available at [biblical-text-quizz-generator](https://github.com/larsgson/biblical-text-quizz-generator).
+It is a web-based quiz tool for biblical Hebrew and Greek morphology, demonstrating how a frontend can consume the REST API endpoints (passage retrieval, morphological search, quiz generation, and AI-assisted quiz building) provided by this server.

 ## API Endpoints

 | Method | Endpoint | Description |